hajekpc/Augmented-M5-geometry/README.md

 Now you have VFslices which have to be rotated, then can be fitted --> VFslices_rot, p0 = M5_rot(VFslices, optional arguments go here) --> popt, pcov, perr, R_sq, popt_legend = M5_fitting(VFslices_rot, p0, n_slice)

 From the last function, you obtain:

     Optimal M5 model parameters (popt),

     Parameters of covariance (pcov),

-    Standard deviation errors on the parameters (perr), R square reliability of the fit (R_sq), Description of the optimal parametrs (popt_legend).
+    Standard deviation errors on the parameters (perr),

+    R square reliability of the fit (R_sq),

+    Description of the optimal parametrs (popt_legend).

-Based on this, you can create (and plot) the fitted M5 model, but script will do it automatically :D.
+Based on this, you can create (and plot) the fitted Augmented M5 model, but script will do it automatically :D.